-ticed.
+questionable as it is not very likely that computer programmes do worse than human decision makers, whose biases often go unnoticed.
 But regardless, not every unequal treatment also constitutes a violation of human dignity or other aspects of the right of personality.
-Rather, it is required that the unequal treatment also insults the victim, because he is devalued, his claim to social respect is denied or his dignity is otherwise violated.
+Rather, it is required that the unequal treatment also insults the victim, because he or she is devalued, his or her claim to social respect is denied or his or her dignity is otherwise violated.
 An infringement of the right of personality by discriminating behaviour therefore requires that the intention to discriminate is made known to the outside, either to the person affected or to third parties.
-'Naked' discrimination that is never revealed to anyone cannot be sanctioned as an infringement of the general right of personality.
+'Naked' discrimination that is never revealed to anyone, cannot be sanctioned as an infringement of the general right of personality.
 At this point, the AI Regulation may compel a more liberal approach.
-The AI Regulation emphasises its orientation against discrimination over and over.144 In addition, the anti-discrimination directives of the EU145 and art 21 of the EU Charter of Fundamental Rights, which contain the actual prohibitions of discrimination, may also qualify as protective norms and suggest a broad cause of action against discriminatory behaviour.146
+The AI Regulation emphasises its orientation against discrimination over and over.144 In addition, the anti-discrimination directives of the EU145 and Art 21 of the EU Charter of Fundamental Rights, which contain the actual prohibitions of discrimination, may also qualify as protective norms and suggest a broad cause of action against discriminatory behaviour.146